nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `view all` followed by `schedule delete 2` deletes the second interview in the interview schedule.

+**:information_source: Note:** Deleting an interview will automatically trigger the associated candidate's `Interview Status` to `Not Scheduled`, regardless of the state of the deleted interview (upcoming, ongoing or expired).
 ### Viewing scheduled interviews `view`

 Returns the list of scheduled interviews within the specified time period.